Wednesday, September 22, 2010

 7) Automated Real-Time Twitter News Channels

-Automated real-time Twitter news aggregation channels bring together a pre-selected number of unique sources, generally selected through a human validation process, into an organic stream which can be viewed and browsed in a number of different ways.
+Automated real-time Twitter news aggregation channels bring together a pre-selected number of unique sources, generally selected through a human validation process, into an organic stream that can be viewed and browsed in a number of different ways.

 Tweetmeme